Third plenary session of the 11th Central Committee of the Chinese Communist Party: Relevant decisions

-Trying to distance from the Cultural Revolution practice which put politics before the economy, the Third Plenary Session argued that extensive criticism campaigns against Lin Biao and the Gang of Four were to be abandoned in favour of a greater attention to economics.
+Trying to distance from the Cultural Revolution practice which put politics before the economy, the third plenary session argued that extensive criticism campaigns against Lin Biao and the Gang of Four were to be abandoned in favour of a greater attention to economics.
 The "Four Modernizations" of industry, agriculture, national defence and science-technology were considered the Party's key tasks for the new period.
 Former President Liu Shaoqi's theory that under socialism, mass class struggle came to an end, and it was necessary to develop relations of production in order to follow the growth of social forces, was openly endorsed, while Mao's theory of continued revolution under socialism was abandoned.
 Changes in economic management were called for.

 The new slogan was to "make China a modern, powerful socialist country before the end of this century".
+Deng's speech Emancipate the Mind, Seek Truth from Facts, and Unite as One in Looking to the Future emphasized the need for major reform to implement the Four Modernizations.

-Although it did not take any open resolution against Mao, the Plenary Session attacked his leadership, implying that it did not guarantee full democracy or collective leadership.
+Although it did not take any open resolution against Mao, the plenary session attacked his leadership, implying that it did not guarantee full democracy or collective leadership.
 Particularly, it criticized the use of issuing Mao's "instructions", as it was said that "No personal view by a Party member in a position of responsibility, including leading comrades of the Central Committee, is to be called an 'instruction.'"
 It also put an end to the extensive personality cult towards Mao and Hua, even going as far as to avoid using the titles "Chairman Mao" and "Chairman Hua".

 Putting forward the "Seeking truth from facts" principle, the plenum started the repudiation of the Cultural Revolution: the "Counterattack the Right-Deviationist Reversal-of-Verdicts Trend" campaign aimed against Deng was openly rejected, and Peng Dehuai, Tao Zhu, Bo Yibo and Yang Shangkun were rehabilitated.
 The Cultural Revolution was openly rejected only in 1981 at the Sixth Plenary Session.
 The weakness of both the National People's Congress and the Supreme People's Court during this period were criticized as well.

 Leadership changes

-Despite its great relevance in advancing Deng Xiaoping's ideas and leadership, during the Third Plenary Session no critical or substantial reshuffle occurred, as opposed to the Sixth Plenary Session held in 1981 when Hua Guofeng was removed from his post of Party Chairman.
+Despite its great relevance in advancing Deng Xiaoping's ideas and leadership, during the third plenary session no critical or substantial reshuffle occurred, as opposed to the sixth plenary session held in 1981 when Hua Guofeng was removed from his post of Party Chairman.
 Important additions were made, however.

 Chen Yun was appointed Politburo Standing Committee member, as well as Party Vice-chairman and First Secretary of the reformed Central Commission for Discipline Inspection.
 Deng Yingchao, Hu Yaobang and Wang Zhen were all made new Politburo members, and they were given important posts in the Discipline Inspection Commission.

-9 new members, former Head of the PLA General Staff Huang Kecheng among them, were co-opted in the Central Committee.
+Nine new members, former Head of the PLA General Staff Huang Kecheng among them, were co-opted in the Central Committee.